clwg/puppeteer-scrape/readme.md

 # puppeteer-scrape

 This is a headless web scraping service built with Node.js, Express, and Puppeteer.
-It provides an API endpoint to scrape a given URL and analyze the network relationships, response headers, and performance metrics of the page.
+It provides an API endpoint to scrape a given URL and analyze the network relationships, response headers, and performance metrics of the page as well as the base64 content of the page.

 ## Installation